 Redfield Raider 650 - Budget Rangefinder

-The Redfield rangefinder line appears unchanged in 2017, which isn't surprising after the line was completely redesigned last year with the Redfield Raider 650 models replacing the previous generation Raider 600 models.
+The Redfield rangefinder line appears unchanged, which isn't surprising after the line was completely redesigned last year with the Redfield Raider 650 models replacing the previous generation Raider 600 models.
 The slimmer housing, increase in ranging capability, and sub $200 price of the Raider 650 series will likely keep it competitive for at least a few years to come.

 The upgrade from the original Redfield Raider 550 models to the Raider 600 series was mainly the addition of a little extra yardage and a few new variations such as a camo version and angle compensated version.
 However, the new Refield Raider 650 series is a complete redesign as evidenced by its new slimmer more traditional style rangefinder housing.
 Also of note, the Raider 650 series can be set to measure in either yards or meters, previously these rangefinders had to be ordered either in yards or meter versions.
 Redfield again made sure to include an angel compensated option as designated by models labeled Raider 650A.